CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 ```
 Step 4.
 Testing.
 Since we have not finished setting up the entire DNS infrastructure, we need to use the
 @10.154.0.71option to send our DNS query directly to10.154.0.71, which is the IP address of the
-example.comnameserver in our emulator.
+example.com nameserver in our emulator.
 If everything is done correctly, you can get the IP address
 specified in your zone file.
 Please report your observations.

 $ dig @10.154.0.71 [http://www.example.com](http://www.example.com)